pstlab/HERMES_ONTOLOGY/README.md

-# HERMES_ONTOLOGY
+# HERMES Ontology
-An ontology to support theamtic descriptions of cultural heritage
+An ontology to support thematic descriptions of cultural heritage